2024-05-13

 I met a lot of people along the way (though you can't tell from the photos).
 One man told me of a nice café, The Fells Coffee House.
 It wasn't too far out of the way and I felt an urge to check it out.

 I'm so glad I did!
-The apple slice with custard was divine.
+The apple pie with custard was divine.

 Wild garlic everywhere